A Threshold Greedy Algorithm for Noisy Submodular Maximization: Introduction

 Submodularity is a property of set functions that arises in many applications such as cut functions in graphs \cite{balkanski2018non}, coverage functions \cite{bateni2017almost}, data summarization objectives \cite{tschiatschek2014learning}, information theoretic quantities such as mutual information \cite{iyer2021generalized}, and viral marketing in social networks \cite{kempe2003maximizing}.
 A function $f:2^U\to\mathbb{R}_{\geq 0}$ defined over subsets of the universe $U$ of size $n$ is submodular if for all $X\subseteq Y\subseteq U$ and $u\notin Y$, $f(Y\cup\{u\}) - f(Y)\leq f(X\cup \{u\})-f(X)$.
 In addition, in many applications of submodular functions $f$ is monotone \citep{tschiatschek2014learning,iyer2021generalized,kempe2003maximizing}, meaning that for all $X\subseteq Y\subseteq U$, $f(X)\leq f(Y)$.

-Approximation algorithms for the NP-hard problem of maximization of a monotone submodular function subject to a cardinality constraint (\prob) has received a wealth of attention \cite{nemhauser1978analysis,badanidiyuru2014fast,mirzasoleiman2015lazier,balkanski2019exponential}. \prob is defined as follows: Given a cardinality constraint (or ``budget'') $\kappa$, and a monotone submodular function $f:2^U\to\mathbb{R}_{\geq 0}$ where $|U|=n$, \prob is to find the set argmax$\{f(X): X\subseteq U, |X|\leq \kappa\}$.
+Approximation algorithms for submodular optimization problems have received a wealth of attention \cite{nemhauser1978analysis,badanidiyuru2014fast,mirzasoleiman2015lazier,balkanski2019exponential,buchbinder2015tight,calinescu2011maximizing}.
 Proposed algorithms typically are assumed to have value oracle access to $f$.
-That is, $f$ is a black box that can be queried for any $X\subseteq U$ and the value of $f(X)$ is returned.
-It is well-known that the standard greedy algorithm achieves the optimal $(1-1/e)$-approximation guarantee for \prob and makes $O(n\kappa)$ queries to $f$ \cite{nemhauser1978analysis}.
+That is, $f$ is a black box that can be queried for any $X\subseteq U$, and the value of $f(X)$ is returned.

-However, in some applications querying the exact value of $f$ is unrealistic, and instead a more realistic assumption is that we can query $f$ subject to some noise.
-Therefore there has been an effort to develop and analyze approximation algorithms for \prob under this more challenging setting \cite{horel2016maximization,singla2016noisy,hassidim2017submodular,qian2017subset,crawford2019submodular,huang2022efficient}.
-In particular, one setting for \prob is that we are not able to query the exact value of $f$, but instead, for any $X\subseteq U$ and $u\in U$, we are able to take noisy samples from a distribution $\mathcal{D}(S,u)$ whose expected value is the marginal gain $\Delta f(S,u) = f(S\cup\{u\})-f(S)$.
-Data summarization with human feedback \cite{singla2016noisy}, influence maximization \cite{kempe2003maximizing}, and feature selection tasks \cite{krause2005near} are all examples of this noisy access setting (see Section \ref{sec:exp} for a more detailed description of applications).